Mpox

 If you currently have Mpox but are dealing with severe pain and/or belong to a vulnerable community, you may benefit from treatment (TPOXX).

-• If someone told you that you have been exposed to mpox, you can call your local health department to get a vaccine, which may keep you from developing severe symptoms.
+- If someone told you that you have been exposed to mpox, go get vaccinated at MpoxVaxMap.org ASAP, which may keep you from developing severe symptoms.

-• Let your provider know that the CDC updated guidance on October 24, 2022 to make TPOXX medication much easier to access.
-Share this link with them since the guidance recently changed and they may not be up-to-date.
+- Let your provider know that the CDC updated guidance since the 2022 mpox outbreak to make TPOXX medication much easier to access.

-Testing positive for anything–whether it’s an STI, COVID, or Mpox–can feel heavy or scary.
-One of the most important things you can do if you get diagnosed with Mpox is to tell your sex partners, people you live with, or anyone else you’ve had prolonged, close contact with from the last 3 weeks.
-That way, they can get tested and potentially receive treatment and isolate to prevent passing it on.
+Testing positive for anything–whether it’s an STI, COVID, or mpox–can feel heavy or scary.
+One of the most important things you can do if you get diagnosed with mpox is to tell your sex partners, people you live with, or anyone else you’ve had prolonged, close contact with from the last 3 weeks.
+That way, they can get tested, potentially receive treatment, and isolate to prevent passing it on.
 Here are some people you may need to tell:

 Here are some ways to talk about it if you want to send a text or message someone about your positive result.
 Your healthcare provider you see may also want the information about your close contacts so they can follow up with them as needed.